achintya007/bagh_doc/docs/source/methods_relativistic.rst

 Transition dipole moment using expectation value approach:
 ----------------------------------------------------------
-The ground to excited state transition moment in the EOM-CCSD framework can be expressed as
+The ground-to-excited state transition moment in the EOM-CCSD framework can be expressed as

 .. math::